Posted: 3rd September 2019

 - Only have to tell your firm something once

-Many firms in this space are waking up to personality profiling as a means of instilling the right skills into their complaints function, but how do you ensure your approach in this area is effective and fair to potential employees?
+Many firms are waking up to personality profiling as a means of identifying people with these skills for their complaints department.
+But how do you ensure your approach in this area is effective and fair to potential employees?

 If you’re using personality profiling to find your complaints handlers, the way your firm interprets results is just as important as the quality of applicants in ensuring the appropriate spread of skills across your team.

-Specialists in HR who can interpret personality profiling results can be extremely beneficial; however, they must also be aware of the possible implications of interpreting results literally and temper their approach appropriately.
+Specialists in HR who can interpret personality profiling results can be extremely beneficial here.
+However, they must also be aware of the possible implications of interpreting results literally and temper their approach appropriately.
 Managers should understand the justification for this approach and work to incorporate it into their day-to-day management of their people.